Living With Myeloma

 - You pay for the drug yourself.

-- If you meet specific financial eligibility criteria, assistance may be provided by the drug manufacturer.
+- If you meet specific financial eligibility criteria, assistance may be provided by the drug manufacturer trough the Manufacturer Patient Assistance Programs.

 It may take some research to minimize your out-of-pocket costs, but here are a few tips that may help:

 - Know your health insurance coverage.
-Check your provincial health insurance coverage for prescription medications.
+Check your provincial health insurance coverage for prescription medications by providing the DIN number of the medication.
+This link provides the DIN numbers for some of the cancer drugs.

 - If you have private health insurance or a drug plan at work, sit down and carefully review your benefits.